KAIST-Visual-AI-Group/Diffusion-Assignment4-Distillation/README.md

 ### TODO

 Generate images using the same text prompts provided in [Task 1](#task-1-score-distillation-sampling-sds).
-For VSD, use 7.5 for the guidance_scale.
+For VSD, use 7.5 for the `guidance_scale`.

 ## What to Submit